As Martha put it, today was “beautiful, fun-filled day!” Byron had to agree that it truly was.

 we requested outdoor seating under the arbor.

-When entering the restaurant one is impressed by the different
+When entering the restaurant one is impressed by the different settings for a dining experience.

 Martha and Rachel had fun taking a peek inside the vault.